-Partnerships for the goals
+Partnerships for the Goals

 Partnerships are indispensable assets to achieving the UN SDGs by 2030.
-The movement to create a more sustainable, more inclusive, healthier, and happier world for all involves everyone - governments, civil society, scientists, artists, activists, academics, and the private sector.65 Everyone is in this together to ensure no one is left behind.65 Auburn University engages with Goal 17 to a lesser desgree than most other SDGs.
-Course offerings provide the most opportunity for engagement with Goal 17, with no less than 10 courses oriented toward partnerships from 2016-2018.
-Auburn University appreciates the power of collaboration, and aims to "[reach] across or [dissolve] intra-organizational boundaries" in order to establish innovative, positive, and enduring change.3 Auburn University understands that maximizing its impact will require "deep and long-lasting partnerships that amplify and extend the positive societal change we seek.^{3} Partnerships are invaluable not only for Auburn University, but for institutions, organizations, disciplines, communities, states, and nations.
+The movement to create a more sustainable, more inclusive, healthier, and happier world for all involves everyone - governments, civil society, scientists, artists, activists, academics, and the private sector.65 Everyone is in this together to ensure no one is left behind.65 Auburn University engages with Goal 17 to a lesser degree.
+Teaching activities provide the most opportunity for engagement with Goal 17, with no less than 5 courses oriented toward partnerships from 2016-2018.
+Auburn University appreciates the power of collaboration, and aims to "[reach] across or [dissolve] intraorganizational boundaries" in order to establish innovative, positive, and enduring change.3 Auburn University understands that maximizing its impact will require "deep and long-lasting partnerships that amplify and extend the positive societal change we seek.3" Partnerships are invaluable not only for Auburn University, but for institutions, organizations, disciplines, communities, states, and nations.